AsadJavaid/Salina/README.md

 Clone projecty through "git clone" command from url

+There are two branches "main" and "master".
+Main is default branch.
+Code is in Master Branch.

 run "npm i" for node modules

 run "ng serve" to run the project